sympy/sympy/doc/src/tutorial/matrices.rst

 and any complicated expressions which are beyond its decidability are tested as ``None``, which are mostly treated as logically equivalent to ``False`` in SymPy's policy.

-Currently, the methods relying on zero testing procedures are as followings.
+Currently, the methods using zero testing procedures are as followings.

 ``echelon_form`` , ``is_echelon`` , ``rank`` , ``rref`` , ``nullspace`` , ``eigenvects`` ,
 ``inverse_ADJ`` , ``inverse_GE`` , ``inverse_LU`` , ``LUdecomposition`` , ``LUdecomposition_Simple`` ,